-The Consumer Trustee's statutory functions do not include entering into or signing the Project Documents.
+The Consumer Trustee does not enter into or sign the Project Documents.

 The Consumer Trustee and its Associates will not be liable for any costs incurred by any person (including Proponents, Consortium Members or their respective Associates) in connection with or relating to considering this opportunity, submitting a Bid or otherwise participating in the Tender Round.